jedi-academy/learn-2420/data/labs/lab06.md

 list output so that it only includes the *tcp* ones (**grep** comes to mind).

 Put the above together and you get
-- producing a list of services, piping that into
+- producing a list of services, piping that into ...
-- filtering the list, so only the tcp ones remain, piping the result into
+- filtering the list, so only the tcp ones remain, piping the result into ...
 - a command to count the number of lines in the result

-##Part II - Setting up SSH Securely (Chapter 9)
+## Part II - Setting up SSH Securely (Chapter 9)

 Your mission, whether you wish to accept it or not, is to configure the SSH service on your VMs as specified below.
 This is considered normal and responsible!

-##Enhance your VirtualBox network configuration
+### Enhance your VirtualBox network configuration

 We want to make your VMs more obviously accessible to your host system.